jasonbayton/11ty/_src/android/android-14-minimum-sdk.md

 ## What’s changing

-In Android 14 it is no longer be possible to install any application that targets API level 23 - Android 6.0.
+In Android 14 it is no longer possible to install any application that targets API level 23 - Android 6.0.
 Attempting to do so will trigger a security exception.

 ## Will this have any impact on EMM-deployed devices?